Economist

 [4] The Dynamics of the Frictional Wage Distribution, June 2024

-[3] Estimating Aggregate Human Capital Externalities, with Nicolas Roys and Ananth Seshadri.
-January 2018
+[3] Estimating Aggregate Human Capital Externalities, with Nicolas Roys and Ananth Seshadri

-This paper estimates human capital externalities formulated in Lucas (1988).
-We incorporate externalities into an overlapping generations model of human capital accumulation with Compulsory Schooling Laws (CSL).
-The model implies that human capital externalities can be estimated from the effect of CSL affecting the schooling decision of one generation on the wage of other generations.
-Using an instrumental variable strategy deduced from the model, we find that one more year of average schooling at the U.S. state level raises individual wage by about 6-8%.
-Taking this reduced form estimate into account, we estimate that the elasticity of a typical firm's productivity with respect to the average human capital of an economy is 0.121.
+This paper estimates two measures of human capital externalities.
+By incorporating externalities into an overlapping-generations model of human capital accumulation with Compulsory Schooling Laws (CSL), we show that human capital externalities can be estimated from the effects of CSL for one generation on wages of other generations.
+Using an instrumental-variable strategy deduced from the model, we find one more year of average schooling at the U.S. state level raises individual wages by 6-8%.
+Taking this reduced-form estimate into account, we find the elasticity of a typical firm's productivity with respect to the average human capital of an economy is 0.121.

 [2] Human Capital Externalities and the Geographic Variation in Returns to Experience, available upon request